Suvarnarajugedela/CODSOFT/README.md

 ==> DESCRIPTION ABOUT THE TASKS:

+==>1.)**TASK NAME IS:Portfolio is made by using HTML,CSS AND JAVASCRIPT**

-1.)The Portfolio Development project is designed to showcase, validate, and enhance your skills and experience within [Your Field/Discipline], providing a comprehensive representation of your abilities and achievements.
+The Portfolio Development project is designed to showcase, validate, and enhance your skills and experience within [Your Field/Discipline], providing a comprehensive representation of your abilities and achievements.
 This project aims to create a polished, well-organized collection of your best work, reflecting your growth, problem-solving skills, and unique style.